trunghieu1109/MoViTe/README.md

 ## Introduction

-In this paper, we propose CRISIS, a Reinforcement Learning (RL)-based approach to generate realistic critical scenarios for testing ADSs.
-To comprehensively capture the complexity of driving scenarios, CRISIS holistically represents the environment by both the **internal states** of the ADS and the **external states** of the surrounding factors.
-CRISIS trains the RL agent to effectively configure the environment that places the AV in dangerous situations and potentially leads it to collisions.
-We introduce a diverse set of actions that allows the RL agent to systematically configure both **environmental conditions** and **traffic participants**.
-Additionally, we enforce heuristic constraints to ensure the realism and relevance of the generated test scenarios.
+In this paper, we propose CRISIS, a Reinforcement Learning (RL)-based approach to generate realistic critical scenarios for testing ADSs in simulation environments.
+To capture the complexity of driving scenarios, CRISIS comprehensively represents the environment by both the **internal states** of an ADS under-test (e.g., the status of the ADS's core components, speed, or acceleration) and the **external states** of the surrounding factors in the simulation environment (e.g., weather, traffic flow, or road condition).
+CRISIS trains the RL agent to effectively configure the simulation environment that places the AV in dangerous situations and potentially leads it to collisions.
+We introduce a diverse set of actions that allows the RL agent to systematically configure both *environmental conditions* and *traffic participants*.
+Additionally, based on established safety requirements, we enforce heuristic constraints to ensure the realism and relevance of the generated test scenarios.

-CRISIS is evaluated on two popular simulation maps with four road configurations.
-The experimental results demonstrate its ability to outperform the state-of-the-art approach, DeepCollision, by generating 40\% to 110\% more collision scenarios.
-Furthermore, compared to Random Search, CRISIS achieves up to 250\% better performance.
-These results highlight the effectiveness of CRISIS in enhancing the safety testing of AVs through realistic comprehensive scenario generation.
+CRISIS is evaluated on two popular simulation maps with four different road configurations.
+Our results show CRISIS's ability to outperform the state-of-the-art approach by generating 30\% to 115\% more collision scenarios.
+Compared to the baseline based on Random Search, CRISIS achieves up to 275\% better performance.
+These results highlight the effectiveness of CRISIS in enhancing the safety testing of AVs through realistic comprehensive critical scenario generation.

 ## The architecture
 ![](figs/CRISIS-architecture.png)